Oliver Darcy: Career

+Status

 Paid subscriptions to Status cost $15 per month, or $150 per year.
-Within a month of launching Status, Darcy scooped a story about the relationship between journalist and friend Olivia Nuzzi and former presidential candidate Robert F. Kennedy Jr., which Business Insider called "a staggering story" and which placed Nuzzi on leave from her job at New York.
+Within a month of launching Status, Darcy scooped a story about the relationship between journalist Olivia Nuzzi and former presidential candidate Robert F. Kennedy Jr., that Business Insider called "a staggering story" and which placed Nuzzi on leave from her job at New York magazine.
 In February 2025, Darcy brought former CNN editor Jon Passantino to Status.
-As of July 2025, Status has 85,000 total subscribers.
-Passantino and Darcy will host a videocast called Power Lines based on their reporting, starting in July 2025.
+As of July 2025, Status had 85,000 total subscribers.
+Passantino and Darcy host a videocast entitled Power Lines based on their reporting, which began in July 2025.

+In July 2026, Status announced its first live event, the Status Summit, a media-industry conference expanding the newsletter's brand into in-person programming.